MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/4-Paths/README.md

 # TripPin Part 4 - Data Source Paths
 This multi-part tutorial covers the creation of a new data source extension for Power Query.
-The tutorial is meant to be done sequentially – each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.
+The tutorial is meant to be done sequentially â€“ each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.

 In this lesson, you will: